-Day 8: Tuesday 11 June, Dushanbe
+Day 8: Sunday 30 May, Dushanbe

 - Shah Mansur Bazaar

 - Museum of National Antiquities & Lecture by Archaeologist Mr Saidmurod Bobomulloev

+- National Museum of Tajikistan

 - Gurminj Museum of Musical Instruments

 This morning we explore the centre of the city including the bustling and colourful Shah Mansur Bazaar, and visit the famous Museum of National Antiquities which opened in 2001.
 This excellent institution holds artefacts from Tajikistan's Islamic and pre-Islamic past including Greek, Bactrian, Sogdian, Zoroastrian, Buddhist, and Hindu objects, from coins and armour to jewellery and sculpture.
 The centrepiece of the collection is undoubtedly the 14-metre-long reclining Buddha in Nirvana, a 6th-century AD ceramic statue from southern Tajikistan, discovered in 1966 at a hill known by locals as 'Ajina Teppe', (The Devil's Hill).
+The

-The Buddha was commissioned by a member of the Iranian-speaking Kushan dynasty, whose great capitals at Taxila in Pakistan, Kapisa (Begram) and Balkh in Afghanistan, were instrumental in propagating Buddhism across Asia and the traditions of Gandharan/Hellenic naturalism in art.
+Buddha was commissioned by a member of the Iranian-speaking Kushan dynasty, whose great capitals at Taxila in Pakistan, Kapisa (Begram) and Balkh in Afghanistan, were instrumental in propagating Buddhism across Asia and the traditions of Gandharan/Hellenic naturalism in art.
 The Kushans commissioned the famed monumental Bamiyan Buddhas.
 The Kushans' Bactrian heartland of southern Tajikistan and northern Afghanistan was littered with monasteries, stupas, nunneries and shrines, all patronised and commissioned by the Kushan elite.

-While at the museum, we have the privilege of a special lecture by Tajik archaeologist Mr Saidmurod

-Bobomulloev who has excavated the extraordinary site of Takht-e Sangin, on the northern banks of the Oxus river.
-Takht-e Sangin was a Hellenistic shrine dedicated to the God of the Oxus and is almost certainly the original depository for the extraordinary 'Oxus Treasure' - taken from brigands in the mountains of 19th-century Afghanistan by a British officer of the Raj, and now one of the highlights of The British Museum.
+While at the museum, we have the privilege of a special lecture by Tajik archaeologist Mr Saidmurod Bobomulloev who has excavated the extraordinary site of Takht-e Sangin, on the northern banks of the Oxus river.
+Takht-e Sangin was a Hellenistic shrine dedicated to the God of the Oxus and is almost certainly the original depository for the extraordinary 'Oxus Treasure' - taken from brigands in the mountains of 19thcentury Afghanistan by a British officer of the Raj, and now one of the highlights of The British Museum.

-In the afternoon we visit the Gurminj Museum of Musical Instruments.
+In the afternoon we first visit the National Museum, which has several well-designed archaeology galleries which complement those at the Museum of National Antiquities.
+Here, there are more frescoes from Penjikent and small pieces of the Oxus Treasure from Takht-i Sangin, and also life-size replicas of parts of the the Ajina Tepe Monastery and the temple at Takht-i Sangin.
+There will then be time to go to the nearby Gurminj Museum of Musical Instruments.
 This museum was founded in 1990 by Tajik artist Gurminj Zavqibekov.
 The talented actor started gathering local and traditional instruments as a teenager and since 1990 has accepted donations from across Tajikistan.
 The museum currently holds more than 200 working stringed and percussion instruments including setars, dutars, rubabs, tanburs and chang.
 Here we enjoy a demonstration by local musicians.